banago/curated-posts/readme.txt

 2. Posts in the list can be reordered via drag and drop.

 == Changelog ==

+= 2.0.0 =
+* Major rewrite of the admin interface using React
+* Replaced jQuery drag and drop with modern @dnd-kit library
+* Enhanced search interface with WordPress ComboboxControl component
+* Improved accessibility with keyboard navigation and ARIA labels
+* Added loading states and error handling
+* Better REST API integration for post searching
+* Modern UI improvements and styling updates

+= 1.1.1 =
+* Rewrite in OOP-style
+* Fix a PHP notice
+* Added Github action to deploy to WP.org

 = 1.0 =
 * First release.